aldro61/kover2_paper/tutorial/README.md

 #### Cross-Validation

 The following command tells Kover to learn a tree model, using cross-validation as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies).
-Moreover, it distributes the cross-validation on 4 CPUs and outputs the results files into the *results/cart_cv* directory.
+Moreover, it distributes the cross-validation on 4 CPUs and outputs the result files into the *results/cart_cv* directory.

 ```
 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice cv --n-cpu 4 --output-dir results/cart_cv --progress